robertventures/robert-ventures-investordesk/docs/BACKEND-GUIDE.md

 ### Overview

-The platform automatically generates distribution events for active investments based on the app time.
-There are two types of distribution events:
+The platform automatically maintains each investment's transaction ledger based on the current app time.
+Two recurring transaction types are produced:

-1. **Monthly Distribution** (`monthly_distribution`) - For monthly payout investments
+1. **Distribution** (`distribution`) - For monthly payout investments
-   - Interest is calculated and paid out monthly
+   - Interest is calculated and paid out monthly.
-   - ⚠️ **CRITICAL:** Events are dated on the **1st of the NEXT month** after accrual period ends
+   - ⚠️ **CRITICAL:** Transactions are dated on the **1st of the NEXT month** at 9:00 AM ET after the accrual period ends.
-   - Example: Interest accrued Jan 16-31 → Event dated Feb 1 (NOT Jan 31)
+   - Example: Interest accrued Jan 16-31 → Transaction dated Feb 1 (NOT Jan 31).
-   - First month is prorated based on confirmation date
+   - First month is prorated based on confirmation date.
+   - Transactions default to `status = pending` with admin-managed settlement fields (`payoutBankId`, `retryCount`, etc.).

+2. **Contribution** (`contribution`) - For compounding investments
+   - Interest is calculated monthly and automatically added to principal.
+   - Transactions are created on the 1st of the following month (9:00 AM ET) and stored with `status = approved`.
+   - Each entry preserves the compounded amount and the principal snapshot used for the next period's calculation.

 2. **Monthly Compounded** (`monthly_compounded`) - For compounding investments
    - Interest is calculated and added to principal monthly